 Greg Klein, Director of Blended Learning

 Greg joined the Rogers Family Foundation in June 2012.
-He is on the ground, supporting principals, teachers and students at four Oakland district public schools as they make their transitions to blended classrooms.
+He is on the ground, supporting principals, teachers and students at eight Oakland public schools as they make their transitions to blended classrooms.
 Prior to RFF, Greg helped launch Downtown College Prep's new Alum Rock campus, developing an innovative Learning Lab at the middle school level.
 While at DCP he managed large groups of students, let the computers do everything that they do well, and focused his attention on teaching.
 Greg began his career in education reform as a teacher, coach and administrator in the Oakland Unified School District for seven years, including building his own mini-lab in his classroom as a first-year teacher.
+Greg graduated from Dartmouth College in 2004 with a BA in History.
 Self-proclaimed tech geek, Greg is dad to two adorable daughters and lives with wife Mariah in Oakland.

 Dana Wellhausen, Grants and Evaluation Manager